 NOAH LIFF

-It is only right that this lovely landmark facility be named for Noah Liff, was himself, an epic figure.
-A child of immigrants, he was intelligent, motivated, and courageous, and in 1949, at age 20, a newly minted graduate of Indiana University business school, he joined his father in a small family scrap business.
-He was emblematic of the America of that time; young, fresh, optimistic, energetic, hardworking and, above all, a fervent patriot.
-Against a backdrop of peace and the entrepreneurially friendly economy of the 1950’s, Noah fully embraced the opportunities that this newly burgeoning industry offered, quickly rising to become a mighty force in the recycling industry.
-As an interatomically recognized expert, he was instrumental in the development of and use of new products and processes that were both ecologically innovative and strikingly ahead of their time.
+It is only fitting that this beautiful landmark facility be named for Noah Liff, an extraordinary figure.
+The child of immigrants, he was intelligent, driven, and courageous.
+In 1949, at just 20 years old and newly graduated from the Indiana University School of Business, he joined his father in a small family scrap business.
+Noah embodied the spirit of America at that time: young, optimistic, energetic, hardworking, and, above all, deeply patriotic.
+Against the backdrop of peace and the entrepreneurially friendly economy of the 1950s, he fully embraced the opportunities of the rapidly growing recycling industry, quickly rising to become a major force within it.
+As an internationally recognized expert, he helped pioneer new products and processes that were both ecologically innovative and far ahead of their time.

-Most importantly, Noah was personally and philanthropically generous, passionate, and grateful.
-He fervently loved his country, his family, his Judaism, his community, art, and the opera.
-He lived the end of his life with elegance, acceptance, and a humble recognition of the forces greater than we are.
-With no hesitation, his choice of what was to be his last outing was an evening at the opera.
+Most importantly, Noah was a generous, passionate, and grateful man—both personally and philanthropically.
+He deeply loved his country, his family, his Judaism, his community, art, and the opera.
+He lived the final chapter of his life with elegance, acceptance, and a humble understanding of forces greater than ourselves.
+Without hesitation, he chose an evening at the opera as his final outing.
 That is why we are standing here today.